gardners/2014SE3/pracs/prac9.md

 Assistance will be provided to write tests for the Serval Succinct Data project which consists of the https://github.com/servalproject/smac and https://github.com/servalproject/survey-acquisition-management repositories.
 Example form and recipe files exist in https://github.com/servalproject/succinct-data-example-config-bundles/tree/master/examples/kiwiex-2013

+See also the contents of succinct.tgz for example input and output data.